Police tactical group: Establishment

-The primary providers of law enforcement in Australia are the state and territories.
+The primary providers of law enforcement in Australia are the federal state and territories.
 PTGs are police tactical units established to respond to high-risk situations which are beyond the scope or capacity of everyday policing.
 PTG officers directly support operational police in incidents such as sieges with specialist tactical, negotiation, intelligence and command support services.
 Each PTG conducts its own training, has the opportunity to train in inter-state courses and may train internationally and are able to be deployed by air, via waterways, using armoured vehicles and motorcycles if needed.

 The Australian Federal Police who enforce Commonwealth (Federal) law has a national tactical unit that can be deployed in any state or territory for Commonwealth offences.

 Training exercises

 A PTG will participate in regular national counter-terrorist exercises (NATEXs), in which federal and state government agencies practise responses to potential terrorist threats and test the procedures and legislation for Australian Defence Force support to civilian authorities in the event of a terrorist attack.

 Each year as part of the ANZCTC Police Tactical Group Skills Enhancement Course, each state and territory sends several members of its PTG to participate in a concentrated three-week course with the Tactical Assault Groups of the Special Air Service Regiment and 2nd Commando Regiment to strengthen standards of policing in urban counter-terrorist tactics and ensure all states are training consistently to the same codes and standards of counter-terrorism.

 PTG training is doctrinated, structured and set to a national standard which reduces inconsistent and fragmented training practices.
 These are designed to allow national interoperability of the PTGs if required.
-An example of such interoperability was the Port Arthur massacre in which the Victoria Police Special Operations Group deployed to Tasmania to assist the Tasmania Police Special Operations Group.

-The Australian PTGs undertake training with their New Zealand counterpart the Special Tactics Group.
+The Australian PTGs undertake training with their New Zealand counterpart, the Special Tactics Group.
 Australian police taking part in a sniping course in Christchurch responded to the Christchurch mosques terrorist attack providing first aid to the victims and carried firearms for self protection.

+Interstate operational deployments

+In 1996, the Victoria Police Special Operations Group deployed interstate to Tasmania to assist the Tasmania Police Special Operations Group with the Port Arthur massacre.

+On 12 September 2025, the Victoria Police Special Operations Group was supported by police tactical officers from all Australian state and territory police tactical groups, and eleven officers from New Zealand, in their search for Dezi Bird Freeman who had allegedly killed two Victoria Police officers and injured a third on 26 August 2025.
+It was the largest police tactical operation in Australian history involving over 125 officers.

 Roles

-Police Tactical Groups are responsible for a few of the following:
+Police Tactical Groups are responsible for (amongst other):